-I am a sociologist of religion and Lecturer in the Department of Theology and Religion, University of Birmingham, UK.
-I completed my doctorate in Goldsmiths, University of London and have held research positions at York St John University, Newman University and the Centre for the Study of Ethnicity and Citizenship, University of Bristol, where I am a Research Affiliate.
+I am a sociologist and Lecturer in the Department of Social Policy, Sociology and Criminology, University of Birmingham, UK.
+I completed my doctorate in Goldsmiths, University of London, and have held research positions at York St John University, Newman University and the Centre for the Study of Ethnicity and Citizenship, University of Bristol.

 - The political representation of religious (especially Muslim) minorities